 The National Hearing Care mission is to transform the way hearing healthcare is perceived and experienced worldwide, changing the lives of millions of customers through the passion and superior care of our people.

-At National Hearing Care our Audiologists and Audiometrists are members of Audiology Australia, the Australian College of Audiology, or Hearing Aid Audiometrist Society of Australia, which are recognised bodies of the Office of Hearing Services (OHS) and state-based workers compensation authorities.
+At National Hearing Care our Audiologists and Audiometrists are members of Audiology Australia, the Australian College of Audiology, or Hearing Aid Audiometrist Society of Australia, which are recognised bodies of the Hearing Services Program (HSP) and state-based workers compensation authorities.

 We recommended that patients over the age of 55 have an annual hearing check.
 And it is important to recognise the psychological impact of undiagnosed hearing loss and understand that those with hearing impairment can present with seemingly unlinked symptoms.
 Even a mild hearing loss can impact a patient's quality of life.
 Some common health conditions often associated with hearing loss include: